How Will God Judge People?

 God is a fair judge (Psalm 7:11).
-He will not judge people for not knowing the truth (Ps.
-87:4, 6; Eze.
-3:18–21; 18:2–32; 33:12–20; Luke 23:34; John 15:22; Rom.
-7:7, 9; 1 Tim.
-1:13).
-But when the light of truth shines into their lives and they reject it, they will be judged.
+He will not judge people that didn’t know the truth (Psalms 87:4, 6; Ezekiel 3:18–21; 18:2–32; 33:12–20; Luke 23:34; John 15:22; Romans 7:7, 9; 1 Timothy 1:13).
+But when the light of truth shines into the heart’s of men and they reject it, they will be condemned.
 Jesus said, “If I had not come and spoken to them, they would have no sin, but now they have no excuse for their sin” (John 15:22).

 Therefore, they will perish because they didn’t try to learn about the One who is “the way, the truth, and the life” (John 14:6).
 “Therefore, to him who knows to do good and does not do it, to him it is sin” (James 4:17).
-This is said of those who avoid further study of God’s Word because further knowledge would increase their personal responsibility.
+This is said of those who avoid further study of Scriptures because further knowledge would increase their personal responsibility.

-But for those that seek to know the truth, Jesus promised: First that He will wink at the times of their ignorance of Him (Acts 17:30).
+But for those that seek to know the truth, Jesus promised: First, that He will wink at the times of their ignorance of Him (Acts 17:30).
 Second, that they “shall not walk in darkness” (John 8:12).
 Third, that no one shall be able to “pluck” them out of His Mighty hand (John 10:28).
-And fourth, that they will not be “hurt” by the second death (Rev. 2:11; 20:6).
+And fourth, that they will not be “hurt” by the second death (Revelation 2:11; 20:6).

 In His service,